Question 2 of 4 on “Feeling Peaceful”

 (Please see Part 1 at:https://contoveros.wordpress.com/2014/08/22/peace-found-inside-middle-of-Vietnam-war/ /)

 But, being the man in charge, the lieutenant, I got blamed and I carried that shame and sense of utter failure with me all of my life.
-Peace evaded me throughout my adulthood as I battled what was labelled Post-Traumatic Stress Disorder, an anxiety illness that causes flashbacks of the war when certain stressful situations trigger a physical, mental and emotional recall of the trauma.
+Peace evaded me throughout my adulthood as I battled what was labeled Post-Traumatic Stress Disorder, an anxiety illness that causes flashbacks of the war when certain stressful situations trigger a physical, mental, and emotional recall of the trauma.

 I found peace, however, while attending a five-day meditation retreat, and I was able to journal about my war experience.
 I felt safe and secure among like-minded meditators.
 I figured I could cry like a baby while with them and they would still accept me despite my tears.

 I did cry and it was refreshing.
 I also wrote about that day, the worst day of my life.
 And it brought peace to my heart.
 I saw how I had functioned as a calm and cool soldier under extreme conditions never losing my composure when chaos erupted all around me.
 I became detached from the scene, the carnage, and I did my job to the best of my ability and then some, if I do say so myself.

 Inside, I felt myself shatter like a pane of glass struck by a wrecking ball aimed right at me.